digitabank/digita-router/README.md

 ## You are invited to contribute!

 If you are a Flutter developer eager to contribute, you're more than welcome!
-Open issues, submit pull requests, or suggest new features
-— and become part of the team behind `digita_router`.
+Open issues, submit pull requests, or suggest new features — and become part of the team behind [digita_router](https://github.com/digitabank/digita-router).
 Check out the [contributing guide](https://github.com/digitabank/digita-router/blob/main/CONTRIBUTING.md) to get started.

 ---